Richard Dragon: Post-Crisis on Infinite Earths

 After the character's title was canceled, Dragon became a supporting character in the 1980s series, The Question.
 The title character of that book, Vic Sage, was a masked crime-fighter based in Hub City, who came into conflict with Lady Shiva.
 After all but killing The Question, Shiva sent him to see Richard Dragon for training.
 Sage's stubborn streak made him near impossible for most people to teach.
 However, when he met Dragon he found himself reluctant to challenge his new sensei because Dragon was in a wheelchair.
 Richard trained The Question both in martial arts and eastern philosophy, forcing him to question his world view and let go of much of his anger.
 Of note, he loosely quoted Zhuangzi's story "The Butterfly Dream".
-Later Richard would start referring to his student as "Butterfly" because of this.
+Richard would start referring to his student as "Butterfly" because of this.
 Richard said that Shiva had saved Sage because she saw a passion for combat in him while Richard, on the other hand, thought that Sage's passion was for curiosity.
 Regardless, Richard realized that for Sage to have a spiritual awakening he had to first let go of the self-destructive behaviors that Hub City brought out in him.
-Thus Richard sent Sage back home.
+Thus, Richard sent Sage back home.
 As he left, Sage met Shiva again, and the two briefly sparred.
 She explained that this fight had been for her to test her own perceptions.
-She thought she had seen a "warrior's passion" in him that was lacking skills, and felt that she had been proved correct since he faced her a second time knowing she had destroyed him the first.
+She thought she had seen a "warrior's passion" in him that was lacking skills and felt that she had been proved correct since he faced her a second time knowing she had destroyed him the first.
 Shiva concluded that she had been right about him and Richard wrong, but Sage proposed that maybe he had just been curious what would happen if they fought again, which would make Richard right.
 Sage adopted the identity of The Question again, futilely trying to save the city.